dotnet/docs/docs/framework/wpf/advanced/walkthrough-arranging-windows-forms-controls-in-wpf.md

 ## Prerequisites

-You need Visual Studuio to complete this walkthrough.
+You need Visual Studio to complete this walkthrough.

 ## Creating the Project